 – PVA Glue / Mod Podge

 All you need is:

 – One cup of flour

 You mix it altogether in a bowl, adding the water a little bit at a time as you might not need to use it all.
 When it starts to come together mix it with your hand until it forms into a ball.
 Then you can do anything you like with it.

 To dry it you either leave it to air dry which can take a good few days or put it in the oven on a really low heat for a few hours.
 Be careful not to have the oven too high or they will bubble up.
 I had it on 50 degrees C.

-I cut them into ice-cream shapes, used a straw to make a hole in the top and scoured lines on the cones before putting them in the oven to dry.
+We cut them into ice-cream shapes, used a straw to make a hole in the top and scoured lines on the cones before putting them in the oven to dry.

 Then when they were dry we painted them with acrylic paint.
 I used a layer of Mod Podge (watered down PVA glue works too) first to seal them, I also did this afterwards to protect them.